jftuga/freq/README.md

 Usage:
 ```
 Usage of freq:

+  -N int
+    	only output the last N results, useful with -a
   -a	output results in ascending order
   -l	convert to lowercase first
   -n int
     	only output the first N results
   -p	output using percentages
+  -v	display version and then exit
 ```

 Examples: